openstack-infra/system-config/doc/source/third_party.rst

 Posting Result To Gerrit
 ------------------------

 External testing systems can give non-gating votes to Gerrit by means of a -1/+1 verify vote.
 OpenStack Jenkins has extra permissions to give a +2/-2 verify vote which is gating.
-Comments should also be provided to explain what kind of test failed..
+Comments should also be provided to explain what kind of test failed.
 We do also ask that the comments contain public links to the failure so that the developer can see what caused the failure.

 An example of how to post this is as follows: